Calendar Shortcodes

 [gravitycalendar_copy_button]

 This shortcode will display a button that allows users to copy your calendar feed URL to their clipboard.
-The calendar feed URL is a live-updating link that displays information about your calendar events in real time.
-Requires GravityCalendar 2.0 or later.
+The calendar feed URL is a live-updating link that displays information about your calendar events in real-time.

 [gravitycalendar_export_button]